bsides/horizoverlay/README.md

 Thanks to [@bmwang](https://github.com/bmwang) for introducing more options and color themes.

 A lot of inspiration from [Kagerou](https://github.com/hibiyasleep/kagerou) overlay by [@hibiyasleep](https://github.com/hibiyasleep).

+A very special thanks for (yorushika)(https://github.com/yorushika) to translating into Simplified / Traditional Chinese!!!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).